 Ann devotes a significant amount of time to pro bono matters.
 She was a member of the litigation team that received the Florida Supreme Court’s Voluntary Bar Association Pro Bono Service award for its representation of 34,000 Cuban detainees held at the Guantanamo Naval Base.
 She has also represented guardians ad litem and served as a guardian ad litem for numerous severely abused and neglected children.

-She has been recognized with an AV Preeminent Peer Review Rating by Martindale-Hubbell for her legal ability and ethical standards.
-Ann is also a recommended lawyer in the area of Corporate Investigations and White-Collar Criminal Defense in The Legal 500 US.
+Ann has been recognized by The Legal 500, by Best Lawyers, and with an AV Preeminent Peer Review Rating by Martindale-Hubbell for her legal ability and ethical standards.

 - A criminal defendant in a large Foreign Corrupt Practices Act prosecution, and a criminal defendant in a health care fraud matter involving tens of millions of dollars of alleged fraudulent claims.